Remember these 6 bullet points when Netflix leapfrogs Disney

 - Netflix’s market cap is $143 billion.
 Just five years ago it was $11 billion.

 - Netflix will soon be bigger than Disney, points out Above Avalon analyst Neal Cybart.
-As of this morning, Netflix market cap is $143 billion while Disney’s is $152 billion.
+As of this morning, Netflix market cap is $143 billion, while Disney’s is $152 billion.
 That’s a gap of just $30B and it’s closing fast.

 - Netflix is adding between 25 million and 30 million subscribers a year.

 - Last week, Netflix expanded a partnership with Comcast in which the cable company will sell (and bill for) the streaming service as part of a cable bundle.
 The deal will give Netflix access to Comcast’s 55 million-subscriber base.
-One analyst, Patriarch Group CEO Eric Schiffer, believes Netflix sees the partnership an opportunity to show less tech-savvy cable customers that they can cut the cord and go with Netflix exclusively.
+One analyst, Patriarch Group CEO Eric Schiffer, believes Netflix sees the partnership as an opportunity to show less tech-savvy cable customers that they can cut the cord and go with Netflix exclusively.
 In Schiffer’s words: “The Netflix Trojan horse now plans to enter the cable castle to conquer the minds and hearts of its connected inhabitants.”

 - Another way of looking at the deal is that the line between internet-delivered video and cable-delivered video is blurring even more–and pay TV customers probably don’t care very much about the distinction anyway.